AndreaMovilla/Quality-Assurance/Adittional documentation.md

  - Register or resampling folder directory (PET for register/Reference_segmentations for resampling)

-The functions needed to run the scripts are un QA_functions.py and ARR_functions.py.
+The functions needed to run the scripts are in QA_functions.py and ARR_functions.py.
 ## Folder organisation
 All the images and segmentations must be in NRRD format.
 For the analysis ahead, the images must be filed as follows:
 ```mermaid